offsecin/infosecblog/_posts/2021-10-13-Self_notes_Android_Security.markdown

 Android automatically assigns a unique UID/app ID to each applications at installations and executes that application in a dedicated process running as that UID.Thus they are said to be _sandboxed_ or _isolated_,both at the process level
 (by having each run in a dedicated process) and at the file level (by having a private data directory).
 This creates a kernel-level application sandbox, which applies to all applications, regardless of whether they are executed in a native or virtual machine process.

+Android does not have the traditional /etc/password file and its system UIDs are statically defined in the android_filesystem_config.h header file.UIDs for system services start from 1000, with 1000 being the system (AID_SYSTEM) user, which has special (but still limited) privileges.Automatically generated UIDs for applications start at 10000 (AID_APP), and the corresponding usernames are in the form app_XXX or uY_aXXX (on Android versions that support multiple physical users), where XXX is the offset from AID_APP and Y is the Android user ID (not the same as UID).
+**Application UIDs are managed alongside other package metadata in the /data/system/packages.xml file (the canonical source) and also written to the /data/system/packages.list file**

+**Applications can be installed using the same UID, called a shared user ID, in which case they can share files and even run in the same process.
+Shared user IDs are used extensively by system applications, which often need to use the same resources across different packages for modularity. **

+Note: While the shared user ID facility is not recommended for non-system apps, it’s available to third-party applications as well.
+In order to share the same UID, applications need to be signed by the same code signing key.
+Additionally, because adding a shared user ID to a new version of an installed app causes it to change its UID, the system disallows this.
+Therefore, a shared user ID cannot be added retroactively, and apps need to be designed to work with a shared ID from the start.